etiennebacher/altdoc/README.md

 ## Features

-The purpose of this package is to make it easy and fast to use documentation generators.
-Its features include:
+What this package can do:

-* automatic import of core files to use `docute` or `docsify`
+* automatically import of core files to use `docute` or `docsify`

-* automatic generation of Changelog and Code of Conduct sections
+* automatically generation of Changelog and Code of Conduct sections

-* automatic creation of function reference
+* automatically creation of function reference

-* links towards your package's repo
+* link towards your package's repo

 * preview the site in RStudio Viewer pane

+What this package cannot do:

+* deal with vignettes, you will have to import them and transform them so that they create Markdown files instead of HTML.

 ## Functions